ferrisoxide/rubyredbricks.com/source/blog/2013-12-14-digitalocean-the-good-the-bad-and-well-the-good.markdown

 comments: true
 ---

+_Update_: Still pleased with DigitalOcean’s offerings, I’ve decided to check out their referral program.
+Links to DigitalOcean in this post contain an affliate link.

 ![DigitalOcean logo with tick](/images/posts/digital-ocean-logo-with-tick.png){: class="left image"}

-Many readers have probably seen the advertising for [DigitalOcean](http://digitalocean.com){: target="_blank" } around the traps.
+Many readers have probably seen the advertising for [DigitalOcean](http://digitalocean.com?refcode=3c73c2ef6e3b){: target="_blank" } [NB: affiliate link] around the traps.
 Their logo appears pretty consistently in my Facebook advertising feed, probably FB clueing in to my general interest in all things webby.

 My kids had been hassling me for a new Minecraft server, mostly to play with different mods and the like.
 Given their idea of "monetising Minecraft" hasn't paid off (what is it with kids these days - they all want to be e-entrepreneurs), the DigitalOcean offering seemed a reasonably inexpensive way for them to play.